 Summer Law Abroad > Student Forms and Academic Rules

-Students from other schools should request permission from their respective academic dean or registrar to participate.
-All applicants, regardless of school, must have completed one full year of law school, full- or part-time, to be eligible.
+Eligibility: All applicants, regardless of school, must have completed one full year of law school, full- or part-time, to be eligible.
 All applicants must be in good standing.
-For students at other law schools, our office must receive a letter from the home school stating that the applicant is in good standing may apply to participate in one or both of Catholic University's Summer Law Programs abroad.
+Catholic University law students in good standing may apply to participate in one or both of Catholic University's Summer Law Programs abroad.

 An application will not be considered complete until the $100 non-refundable application fee is received.
 Once applications are complete, they will be processed as quickly as possible.

-Refund Policy: If Catholic University must cancel the program due to unforeseen circumstances, students will receive a full refund of all tuition and fees paid, including the application fee.
+Refund Policy: If Catholic University must cancel the Program due to unforeseen circumstances, students will receive a full refund of all tuition and fees paid, including the application fee.
 Students will receive prompt notification of such a cancellation via e-mail and a written letter.
-If such a cancellation occurs after a deposit has been made, the program directors and staff will use their best efforts to make arrangements for each student enrolled to attend a similar program, if the student so desires.
+If such a cancellation occurs after a deposit has been made, the Program directors and staff will use their best efforts to make arrangements for each student enrolled to attend a similar program, if the student so desires.

-Before April 12, 2013: 100% of tuition and program fees paid (other than non-refundable application fee) will be refunded to student.
+Before April 13, 2014: 100% of tuition and deposit paid will be refunded to student.
 Application fee will not be refunded.

-Between April 13, 2013, and June 19, 2013: 100% of tuition will be refunded to the student.
+Between April 14 and June 17, 2014: 100% of tuition will be refunded to the student.
 Application fee and deposit will not be refunded.

 Financial Aid Forms- Students must enroll in a minimum of 3 credits to be eligible for Financial Aid.

 Law students from other law schools should consult their school's financial aid office to determine what assistance may be available